 It’s not that you can’t show different sides of yourself but be aware you’re doing it in a very public forum.
 Some things may be considered fine on your personal page on Facebook but not on LinkedIn.
 It’s very much personal preference.

 - LinkedIn rewards people who are active by propelling them up higher in searches; e.g., if you are one of the 42,818 John Smiths on LinkedIn (1,676 of them in the Bay Area), you are more likely to show up high on the list, because LinkedIn assumes you are the John Smith people are most likely searching for.

 - People you’re connected to will see your name associated with your activity and think of you – for jobs, for business opportunities, for referrals, for your great expertise.

 - People you’re connected to may share posts or articles you’ve liked or shared with their network, which will further expand your reputation.

 - It’s an opportunity to build your relationships with your connections by sharing useful information or by building goodwill when you congratulate them on some accomplishment.

 Making time for being active on LinkedIn

 LIMIT IT – I have many clients who complain that LinkedIn is a time-suck.
 I suggest that they set a timer for 10 minutes and just do as much as they can in that time.
 When the timer goes off – STOP!
 Be excited about returning the next day for more activity.

-CATEGORIZE IT – LinkedIn should be a part of your marketing efforts.
+CATEGORIZE IT – LinkedIn should be a part of your marketing or job search efforts.
 It’s part of your business reputation.
 It’s part of your sales efforts and it’s part of building and maintaining business relationships.
 If any of these categories are meaningful to you, you should find it easier to commit some of your precious time to this activity.